Background pattern

 If you forget to take bisoprolol cinfa

-If you interrupt treatment with bisoprolol cinfa
+If you stop taking bisoprolol cinfa

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications, this medication may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone gets them.

-• Slow or irregular heartbeats (may affect up to 1 in 100 people)
+• slow or irregular heartbeats (may affect up to 1 in 100 people).

 If you feel dizzy or weak, or have difficulty breathing, contact your doctor as soon as possible.